cytosom-package/CytoSOM/README.md

 ==========================================
 Introduction
 ==============
 CytoSOM helps to apply [FlowSOM](https://github.com/SofieVG/FlowSOM) to flow cytometry data, and perform statistical analysis.
+You can use the [userguide](https://github.com/gautierstoll/CytoSOM/blob/master/CytoSOM%20User%20Guide.pdf) or read the "HowTo" below.

 ## Installation